denkisil/ccdb-commonjs/README.md

 - `SchemaField.minNumValue` - value, which set minimal value for field

+- `SchemaField.maxStringLength` - value, which set maximal length of string

+- `SchemaField.minStringLength` - value, which set minimal length of string

 ### Methods

 - `Schema.dataValidByScheme(data to validation)` - does data validation according with scheme